subin07-cho/menu-recommendation-ai-2025/README.md

 (This project loads and preprocesses sample review data, then calculates scores based on factors such as subway station, food type, budget, and age group to generate random recommendations.)

-★ 서울 내 맛집 찾아보기 ★
+★ AI 메뉴 & 맛집 추천 받기 ★

 ↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓